Overview

 • Always use a high-pressure canner to process low acid foods.

-• Say no to “oven canning” and “open kettle canning” as these methods are proven to be unsafe.
+• Avoid “oven canning” and “open kettle canning” as these methods are proven to be unsafe.

-• Also say no to multi-cookers for canning.
+• Avoid multi-cookers for canning.
 Multi-cookers are appliances that have several functions: browning, slow cooking and pressure cooking.
 Even though some of these are advertised for home canning, the National Centre for Food Preservation (US) does not recommend them for canning.
 For more information see: https://nchfp.uga.edu/publications/nchfp/factsheets/pressurecookers.html

-• Do not puree food before canning because proper processing times for pureed foods (such as baby food) have not been determined for home use.
+• Do not puree food before canning as proper processing times for pureed foods (such as baby food) have not been determined for home use.

 • Before you open canned food, make sure the jar lid is firmly sealed and concave (curved downward) and does not move when pressed.